DinoVukelic/New-Graph-for-Data-Extraction/README.md

             ' Loop through the columns
             For i = colStart To colEnd
-                ' Process visible cells
+                ' Read values from the sheet
                 machineName = ws.Cells(1, i).Value
                 timeValue = ws.Cells(14, i).Value

                 ' Debug: Log the cell values
                 Debug.Print "Processing column: " & i & ", Machine Name: " & machineName & ", Time: " & timeValue

-                ' Skip empty or invalid machine names If IsEmpty(machineName) Then
+                ' Skip columns if the machine name is error or empty If IsError(machineName) Or IsEmpty(machineName) Then
-                    Debug.Print "Skipping column " & i & " due to empty machine name."
+                    Debug.Print "Skipping column " & i & " due to empty/error machine name."
                     GoTo SkipColumn
                 End If

                 ' Extract the base machine name
-                cleanMachineName = ExtractMachineName(machineName)
+                cleanMachineName = ExtractMachineName(CStr(machineName))
                 If cleanMachineName = "" Then
-                    Debug.Print "Skipping column " & i & " due to invalid machine name: " & machineName
+                    Debug.Print "Skipping column " & i & " (invalid machine name): " & machineName
                     GoTo SkipColumn
                 End If

-                ' Skip invalid or empty time values
-                If IsEmpty(timeValue) Or Not IsDate(timeValue) Then
-                    Debug.Print "Skipping column " & i & " due to invalid or empty time value: " & timeValue
+                ' Skip columns if time value is error, empty, or not a date If IsError(timeValue) Or IsEmpty(timeValue) Or Not IsDate(timeValue) Then Debug.Print "Skipping column " & i & " (invalid/empty time): " & timeValue
                     GoTo SkipColumn
                 End If

-                ' Check if the machine name matches any category For Each category In machineCategories.Keys
+                ' Add the time to the correct category if matched For Each category In machineCategories.Keys
                     If cleanMachineName = machineCategories(category) Then
-                        ' Add the time to the category On Error Resume Next
+                        On Error Resume Next
                         machineTimes(category).Add CDate(timeValue)
                         On Error GoTo 0
                         Exit For
                     End If
                 Next category

 SkipColumn:
             Next i

-            ' Calculate min and max times for each category For Each category In machineCategories.Keys
+            ' Calculate min/max times for each category found on this sheet For Each category In machineCategories.Keys
                 If machineTimes(category).Count > 0 Then
                     ' Convert the collection to an array